Unforeseen medical treatment

 - For most basic medication you will pay a lump sum.
 Other medication is reimbursed at different rates up to a certain limit and you will have to pay the balance.
 The general information about the reimbursement is available in English and Polish on the Ministry of Health website.

 - If your medication is not on the reimbursed drugs list, you will have to pay the full price.

-If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.null
+If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.

 - Services provided in medical care centres, nursing and care facilities or medical rehabilitation institutions – you will have to pay the costs of meals and accommodation.

-- Spa treatment – you will have to pay the costs for board and lodging, with the amount depending on the standard of your room.
+- Spa treatment – for health treatment in a spa sanatorium you will have to pay a part of the costs for board and lodging, with the amount depending on the standard of your room and period of stay.
 The amount due is determined by the Minister of Health.

 - Transport – you are entitled to transport by ambulance (including air transport) to the nearest health care unit and back: